-We have taken steps to evaluate the nature and extent of the Group’s exposure to the risk of slavery and human trafficking occurring in its supply chain.
+We have taken steps to evaluate the nature and extent of the firm’s exposure to the risk of slavery and human trafficking occurring in its supply chain.
 We do not consider that we operate in high risk sectors or locations.

 We have zero tolerance to slavery and human trafficking.
 As such, we would immediately seek to terminate our relationship with a supplier where evidence of a failure to comply with our polices was discovered and we will take appropriate steps in relation to that evidence.

 We are committed to ensuring that there is no slavery or human trafficking in any part of our business and in so far as is practicable in our supply chains.

 We maintain a number of policies as part of our commitment to combating slavery and human trafficking, which include but are not limited to:

 - Anti Bribery Policy